xin-huang/dadi-cli/README.md

 The dadi-cli GitHub source code comes with a folder called `terraform`, which containes scripts users can use to launch Amazon Web Services (AWS) Elastic Clompute Cloud (EC2) instances to remotely run dadi-cli and `Work Queue`.
 Users can find installation and usage documentation [here](https://docs.google.com/document/d/1yw0h89CvCSH8Hx2BBeNI33chAl2AMgJ2uHfoslP6BT8/edit#).

+When submitting the parameters for Terraform, users can include an email to send results to with the `--email` flag.

 ### Available demographic models

 `dadi-cli` provides a subcommand `Model` to help users finding available demographic models in `dadi`.
 To find out available demographic models, users can use